code-philia/time-travelling-visualizer/README.md

 6. Click on the 'Login' button to start using the frontend.

 ## Acknowledgement
-😊 Note: We appreciate [Yang Xianglin's](https://github.com/xianglinyang) significant contributions to the tool's backend development:(https://github.com/xianglinyang/DeepDebugger).
+😊 Note: We appreciate [Yang Xianglin's](https://github.com/xianglinyang) for the tool's backend part:(https://github.com/xianglinyang/DeepDebugger) which we have integrated into our code.

 # Citation
 Please consider  citing the following paper if you find this work useful for your research: